The Curious Adventurers

 Picture

-After an informative break, we headed further along our route with next stop Inch Island.
-Inch Island is a wildfowl sanctuary popular with hibernating swans and geese who arrive from Iceland to enjoy the much milder climate of Donegal.
+After an informative stop at Grianán of Aileach, we continued along our route with our next destination: Inch Island.
+This quiet, scenic spot is a designated wildfowl sanctuary, and it’s especially popular with the swans and geese that migrate from Iceland each winter to enjoy Donegal’s milder climate.

 Picture